Support Us

 She started out as a paramedic in the 36th Marines Brigade.

-"I was the first foreign citizen to wear the blue beret.
-It was an honour for me!"
+"I was the first civilian woman to earn a blue beret.
+I was so honoured!"

-She got her first nickname while working with the Marines, who jokingly called her Mommy.
+She got her first call sign while working with the Marines, who called her "Mommy" as a joke.

 Advertisement:

-During one of her first evacuation operations, Beka helped a seriously wounded soldier whose family was in Mariupol, which at the time was encircled by Russian forces.
+During one of her first evacuation operations, Beka helped a seriously wounded soldier whose family was in Mariupol, which was encircled by Russian forces at the time.

-"This guy was seriously injured but he told me: ‘Just put me in a cast and let me go back to the battlefield.
-I can’t save my family, but it’s my duty to keep on fighting for Ukraine.’
+"This guy was badly wounded, but he said: ‘Just make some plaster and let me go back [to the battlefield].
+I can’t save my family, but I can keep on fighting for Ukraine.’
 I was really moved," Beka says.

-During her time working with the Marines in Donetsk Oblast, Beka met soldiers from the 53rd Brigade.
+During her time working with the Marines in Donetsk Oblast, Beka met some soldiers from the 53rd Brigade.
 She helped them evacuate wounded soldiers, and they quickly became friends.
-That’s why she then joined the 53rd Separate Mechanised Brigade.
+That’s why she later joined the 53rd Separate Mechanised Brigade.

-"The Marines were being transferred to the Kherson front and asked me to join them.
-But I said ‘Guys, you mean a lot to me, but the 53rd Brigade is my family.’
+"The Marines were being transferred to the Kherson front, and they asked me to join them.
+But I was like: ‘Guys, you mean a lot to me, but the 53rd Brigade is my family.’
 I stayed with them in Avdiivka."

 As soon as she joined the brigade, Beka told her brothers-in-arms she no longer wanted to be Mommy.
 She asked them to just call her Beka.

-"All of my friends and family call me Beka.
-That’s what the soldiers here mostly call me, though sometimes they address me as Bekusik or Bekichka [affectionate forms of the name Beka in Ukrainian – ed.].
+"All my friends and family call me Beka.
+They [the soldiers] call me Beka, Bekusik, Bekichka [affectionate forms of the name Beka in Ukrainian – ed.].
 It’s very sweet."

 Beka working as an instructor